-- Federal Geographic Data Center "The Federal Geographic Data Committee coordinates the development of the National Spatial Data Infrastructure (NSDI).
+Federal Geographic Data Center The Federal Geographic Data Committee coordinates the development of the National Spatial Data Infrastructure (NSDI).
 The NSDI encompasses policies, standards, and procedures for organizations to cooperatively produce and share geographic data.
-The 16 federal agencies that make up the FGDC are developing the NSDI in cooperation with organizations from state, local and tribal governments, the academic community, and the private sector."
+The 16 federal agencies that make up the FGDC are developing the NSDI in cooperation with organizations from state, local and tribal governments, the academic community, and the private sector.

-United States Geological Survey (USGS) "The USGS serves the Nation by providing reliable scientific information to: describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life."
+United States Geological Survey (USGS)The USGS serves the Nation by providing reliable scientific information to: describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life.
 They are also a great source for maps and information.